MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_Prompts.md

 ### HOW TO CUSTOMIZE THE PROMPT

-To customize the prompt, write a new Prompt function.
+To customize the prompt, write a new `Prompt` function.
 The function is not protected, so you can overwrite it.

-To write a prompt function, type the following:
+To write a `Prompt` function, type the following:

 ```powershell
 function prompt { }